ongtw/loss_monitor/README.md

 ## Compilation
     $ make

 The `Makefile` is done on macOS 12.
+Need to ensure SDL2 developer version is correctly installed.
 Need to customize this to build on Windows / Linux.

 ## Usage:
     $ ssh ohiomlflow "/home/ubuntu/utils/mon.sh" | loss_mon